Bachelor’s/Master’s Degree open only to current University of Florida undergraduate business students.

 Students wishing to double count courses to both their bachelor’s and master’s degrees may use graduate courses to substitute for undergraduate major requirements, restricted elective requirements and general elective requirements with the approval of their undergraduate department.

-Students who major in a business subject (general business, finance, marketing, etc.) MUST complete all seven tracking courses before beginning the program.
-Completion of FIN3403 Business Finance and MAR3023 Principles of Marketing before beginning the program (strongly preferred).
+Students who major in a business subject (general business, finance, marketing, etc.) must complete all seven tracking courses as well as FIN3403 Business Finance and MAR3023 Principles of Marketing before beginning the program.

 Students are advised to enroll in the undergraduate course they are trying to substitute during regular registration and only drop it once they have successfully registered for the graduate course equivalents.
 Approved substitutions for business majors and course scheduling is subject to change at any time.